LuqueDaniel/lnmc/README.md

 l10n-spain:
 ```

-(Example from an tipical Odoo project)
+(Example of a typical odoo project)